-If momentum is conserved in Case 2 but not in Case 4, this would imply a preferred rest frame of the universe, the one in which momentum conservation holds.

-This would be different from Newtonian mechanics, where all frames in constant relative motion are equivalent.
+This would imply a preferred rest frame of the universe, the one in which momentum conservation holds.
+It would be different from Newtonian mechanics, where all frames in constant relative motion are equivalent.

 What do I know about m?
 It's really only defined by Newton's laws.